NGC7023

 Weather

 The QSO Team records weather conditions every night of the year.
-Our logs indicate that:
+To properly interpret and use the information presented below, the reader should be aware that:

-• Averaged over the last 5 years (semesters 19A to 23B), each instrument lost between 24% and 30% of the time to weather.
+• Averaged over semesters 19A to 23B, each instrument lost between 24% and 30% of the time to weather.
 The loss was generally due to high extinction (clouds), high humidity or fog, or high winds.
 The loss for a given run can be as low as 0% or as high as 40-50%.

-• Over the last 5 years, between 18% and 37% of the time was lost each semester for all instruments.
+• Over those semesters, between 18% and 37% of the time was lost each semester for all instruments.

-• Averaged over the last 5 years, for all instruments, 26% of the time was lost to weather.
+• Averaged over those semesters, for all instruments, 26% of the time was lost to weather.

 Hours per night